FelixMarcelo/ExploratoryAnalysis-COVID-VACINATTION-DF/README.md

 <p align="center">
 <img src=Images-plots/linePlot-peak1.png?raw=true />
 </p>
 The second one was really especific, at October 5th, 2021.
-It may or may not be related to the release of public events in the federal district, published in the official journal of the union, at september 22th, but it's a important information to be ponctuated.
+It may or may not be related to the release of shows and events in the federal district, published in the official journal of the union, at september 22th, but it's a important information to be ponctuated.
 <p align="center">
 <img src=Images-plots/linePlot-peak2.png?raw=true />
 <img src=Images-plots/news.jpeg?raw=true />